buoo/AudioReset/README.md

 AudioRerset resets AppleHDA.kext each time the computer wakes up from the sleep.
 It prevents the loss of audio after the sleep.
 It is executed by SleepWatcher, a command line tool (daemon) that monitors sleep, wakeup and idleness of a Mac.
-For information about further Top SleepWatcher read here http://www.bernhard-baehr.de
+For further information about SleepWatcher read here http://www.bernhard-baehr.de

 Installation
 ------------